Faces of the Rodeo

 Katie's expertise as rodeo secretary and her wealth of rodeo knowledge helps keep the Carbondale Wild West Rodeo running smoothly.
 Please stop by the Secretary Shed and tell Katie a big thank you for her dedication to the rodeo.

-Steve is the Arena Manager for the CWWRA.
+Steve is the Arena Manager for the CWWRA and CWWRA board member since 2019.
 You will see him on the roping chute, behind the bucking chutes and wherever the action is.
 Steve drives tow truck for Mat Dog Towing.

 Tom Harrington is a CWWRA board member and competes in the team roping and Dally Ribbon Roping.
 He is passing on the rodeo legacy to granddaughter Tegwyn and grandson Riordan.
 Tom is ranch manager at the Crystal River Ranch and builds custom horse tack and saddles, enjoys ranch roping, fly fishing and riding his Harley.